Ohio State fans: Here’s how game day at Ohio Stadium will be different amid pandemic

-When Ohio State welcomes a large crowd back to Ohio Stadium for the first time in two years Saturday, fans can expect a much different experience.
+COLUMBUS -- When Ohio State welcomes a large crowd back to Ohio Stadium for the first time in two years when the Buckeyes play host to Oregon on Saturday, fans can expect a much different experience from their last visit.

+They will not be required to show proof of having received a COVID-19 vaccine, though.

+Director of athletics Gene Smith told reporters at a press conference Tuesday such a requirement -- which has been adopted by some schools, including Oregon -- was discussed but ultimately not adopted.

 For starters, the expectation is it will be a largely touch-less experience.